EduardoRodriguesF/quartz/doc/quartz.1.md

 The options are as follows:

 **\-c**, **\-\-copy** *CONTEXT*
-: Copies variables from another existing context.
+: Copy variables from another context.

 ## context use <*CONTEXT*>
 : Switch to another context.